-Like many other sports, volleyball is made up of athletes who play specific positions.
+Like many other sports, volleyball is played by athletes in very specific positions.
 An important facet of the game is the rule requiring that players move in a certain order.
 Whenever athletes get out of order or disrupt the rotation, they have committed a fault.
+Read on to learn all about rotational faults in volleyball.

-To learn what a rotational fault is, one must first understand the concept of positions in volleyball.
 There are six positions on a volleyball court that are numbered counterclockwise, starting from the far right position in the back row.
 That means that position number one is the spot where the server enters the court, number two is directly in front of that, and it goes all the way around, with position six directly to the left of position one.
-All volleyball players know these positions and must be aware of which one they're supposed to be in before each set.

-While the positions in volleyball are stationary, the athletes are not.
-Everyone, with the exception of the libero, is expected to rotate through each position on the court unless one player is substituted for another, who rotates into the newly vacant position for their teammate.
+Everyone, with the exception of the libero, is expected to rotate through each position on the court and has committed a fault if they don’t follow this order.
 The entire team rotates together every time the receiving side has a turn to serve.
-For example, if the receiving side blocks a spike from the other team and scores a point, it is now the receiving team's serve.
+For example, if the receiving side blocks a spike from the other team and scores a point, it is now the receiving team’s serve.
 The receiving team will rotate clockwise, sending the player in position two to the back row (position one) to serve.
-If the team fails to do this, a rotational fault has taken place.
-Referees will call this anytime a player hasn't rotated before the serve or if a player rotates into the wrong position.
+Referees will call out a team anytime that a player hasn’t rotated before the serve or if a player rotates into the wrong position.

 To signal a rotation fault, the referee will make a circular motion with their forefinger.
 The forefinger is pointed downwards, and the direction of the circle is clockwise.
 This signal is made at the waist level and circles no more than twice.
 After that, the referee will indicate the player or players who have committed the fault.
 The same signal is also used to call positional faults in volleyball.

-- Back row/front row faults take place between players on different rows.
-This fault is called when, for example, the player in position one gets closer to the net than the player in position two.
+- The player in position one gets closer to the net than the player in position two.

-- A fault can also be called anytime a player forgets to rotate, like if the player in position six doesn't move to position five before the serve.
+- The player in position six doesn’t move to position five before the serve.